Last Updated: June 5, 2021

 For more details, including price and other info, visit the the Fitbit Ionic product page.

 Have you tried out the Fitbit Ionic smartwatch?
 I’d love to get your personal thoughts and opinions.
-Feel free to email me or leave a review or comment below.
+Feel free to leave a review or comment below.